SethRobinson/UGTLive/README.md

 Features:

 * Built for real-time use, detects changes and translates when things "settle"
-* Can read/render/select/speak vertical Japanese in Manga, good for language learning
+* Can read/render/select/speak vertical Japanese in manga, good for language learning
-* Out of the box you can do local GPU accelerated OCR (Easy OCR, Manga OCR, docTR, Windows OCR)
+* Out of the box you can do local GPU accelerated OCR (Easy OCR, Manga OCR, Paddle OCR, docTR, Windows OCR, Google Cloud Vision)
 * Optional features (translation, speech) enabled with API keys for OpenAI, Gemini, ElevenLabs, Microsoft Speech
 * New "Page Reading" feature (including a mode for top down, right to left for manga)
 * "Export to HTML" allows you to open the screen in your web browser, good for using plugins to go over Kanji, stuff like that
 * Flexible interface, adjust the app's rectangle to translate anything on your desktop.
 Passthrough checkbox allows you to interact with things under the app during realtime translation
 * Robust global hotkey system
-* New "Easy Setup" feature, don't have to run .bat files and such anymore, it internally uses conda and python to set up its own environment that won't screw with your system
+* New "GPU Service Console" feature, makes it easy to install the GPU backend services you want
+* (fairly) accurate color detection system replaces existing text in realtime, works with all OCR modes
 * Some extra stuff for Japanese learners, like single clicks for Jisho lookup and lessons for any text

 ## License:  BSD-style attribution, see [LICENSE.md](LICENSE.md)